OfirTheOne/ogn-snackbar/README.md

          *      content: "warning";
          *      color: #FDD835;
          *    }
-         *  and the 'displayClasses' will look like ['material-icons', 'alert-icon'].
+         *  and the 'displayClasses' will be ['material-icons', 'alert-icon'].
          */
         displayClasses: string[];